Did L. Frank Baum’s 1880s oil business inspire the Tin Man?

-The Tin Man’s oil can in The Wonderful Wizard of Oz perhaps can trace its roots to America’s earliest oilfields — where L. Frank Baum founded a lubricant business before becoming the famous children’s book author.
+The Tin Man in The Wonderful Wizard of Oz can trace his roots to the earliest U.S. oilfields where L. Frank Baum operated a lubricant business before becoming the famous children’s book author.

-“Sometimes, when researching history, you find places where it’s still alive,” explained Evan Schwartz in his 2009 book, Finding Oz: How L. Frank Baum Discovered the Great American Story.
+“Sometimes, when researching history, you find places where it’s still alive,” explained Evan Schwartz in Finding Oz: How L. Frank Baum Discovered the Great American Story.

-Schwartz’s search for the oil can of the Tin Woodman led him to discovering that in the 1880s, L. Frank Baum and his brother started an petroleum products business in Syracuse, New York.
-The Baum’s Castorine business continues to this day.
+Schwartz’s search for the oil can of the Tin Woodman led him to discover that in the 1880s, L. Frank Baum and his brother operated a petroleum products business after their father’s success with starting oilfield-related businesses brought the Baum family to Syracuse, New York.

-The future author of the children’s novel The Wonderful Wizard of Oz once sold cans of buggy wheel and axle oils for a living.
+The future author of the children’s novel The Wonderful Wizard of Oz sold cans of buggy wheel and axle oils when he and older brother Benjamin operated a successful Syracuse venture offering lubricants — and Baum’s Castorine, the Great Axle Oil.

 Reporting on the July 9, 1883, opening, the Syracuse Daily Courier newspaper noted that Baum’s Castorine was a rust-resistant axle grease concoction for machinery, buggies, and wagons.
-The grease was advertised to be “so smooth it makes the horses laugh.”
+The axle grease — with its added castor oil — was advertised to be “so smooth it makes the horses laugh.”

 The former exhibit at the Kalamazoo Valley Museum also explained that although Baum petroleum lubricating products enjoyed some success, the original business, “came to an end when the bookkeeper gambled away the profits.”

-Baum wrote of his Baum’s Castorine Company, “I see no future in it to warrant my wasting any more years of my life in trying to boom it.”
+Baum himself wrote of the Baum’s Castorine Company, “I see no future in it to warrant my wasting any more years of my life in trying to boom it.”

 Petroleum Producer’s Son